A New Courtyard Offers

 Middle School, K-8 School

-Classrooms, gender neutral restrooms, multi-purpose media center and library, administrative offices, gymnasium, outdoor courtyard
+Classrooms, gender neutral restrooms, multi-purpose media center, library, administrative offices, gymnasium, outdoor courtyard